 501(c)4 clubs are tax exempt but donations to them are not tax deductible.
 The IRS calls them Social Welfare organizations.

 501(c)3 clubs are official charities recognized by the IRS.
 They are tax exempt and donations to them are tax deductible.
-They usually have the word “Foundation” in their title.
+They usually have the word “Foundation” in their name.
 In recent times, it has been difficult to get 501(c)3 applications approved.
 Usually approval requires an educational (or historical preservation) mission for the organization.
 Kiwanis International applied and was denied.
 See IRS Publication 557 or https://www.irs.gov/Charities-&-Non-Profits/Charitable-Organizations/Exemption-Requirements-Section-501(c)(3)-Organizations

 Some Kiwanis clubs have both 501(c)3 foundations for charitable giving and 501(c)4 corporations.
 Because they are difficult to get, if you have a 501(c)3, it’s best to maintain it; new clubs often choose 501(c)4.